BIOFEEDBACK & YOU

 Clients are strong contributors to their recovery process by actively engaging with the skills needed.
 The practices occur in the practitioner’s office and between sessions in-home using a device designed for personal use.

-Biofeedback is not a cure; it is a nonpharmacological intervention that requires discipline, effort, and lots of practice from clients to develop mind and body awareness and maintain personal health.
+Biofeedback is a non-pharmacological intervention that requires self-discipline, effort, and lots of practice from clients to develop mind and body awareness and promote personal health.
+Although it's not a cure, Biofeedback is essential for individuals seeking to improve their mental and physical well-being.

 BENEFITS OF LEARNING BIOFEEDBACK